 Where extended school activities are provided by and managed by the school, the school's child protection policy and procedures apply.
-If other organisations provide services or activities on the school site, the school will check that those organisations have appropriate procedures in place, including safer recruitment procedures.
+If another body provide services or activities on the school site, school should seek assurance that the provider's child protection policy and procedures are robust and sufficient.
+Good practice indicates schools should seek written copies of external providers child protection policies and procedures.
+In addition, ensuring there are appropriate arrangements in place to liaise should there be any child protection concerns raised.